It’s time for the role of marketing for manufacturers to change.

 - Guest podcasting.
 This medium is growing exponentially.
 Have your SMEs appear on niche industry podcasts as guests to teach about the same topics you’re writing about and filming videos about.

-Here’s an in-depth conversation I had with our Strategy Director Matthew Sciannella, about different channels for content distribution:
+Here’s an in-depth conversation about different channels for content distribution:

 The biggest takeaway here:

 Capture demand among those who are buying.
 Then start generating demand among those who aren’t (but will be somewhere along the way).
 When they enter a buy cycle, you’re the first one they’ll call.